Probiotics for Blood Pressure: The Link Between Intestinal Microbiota and Hypertension

 THE ESSENTIAL

 A new study has identified antihypertensive effects in two probiotics.
-Blood pressure in hypertensive mice returned to healthy levels after treatment with Bifidobacterium lactis or Lactobacillus rhamnosus.
+Blood pressure in hypertensive mice returned to healthy levels following treatment with Bifidobacterium lactis or Lactobacillus rhamnosus.
 For researchers, there is a link between the intestinal microbiota and blood pressure.

 Probiotics, microorganisms that contribute to the constitution of the microbiota, are not only beneficial to our intestinal health.
-They could also help fight high blood pressure.
+They might also help fight high blood pressure.
 Two new strains have shown interesting antihypertensive effects, according to a study published in the journal mSystems on October 19, 2023.

 HTA: 2 probiotics help regulate blood pressure